matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Common.md

 ### `getSqlStringFieldsArray()` <a name="getSqlStringFieldsArray"></a>

-Returns a string with a comma separated list of placeholders for use in an SQL query based on the list of fields we&#039;re referencing.
+Returns a string with a comma separated list of placeholders for use in an SQL query based on the list of fields we're referencing.

 #### Description